-Setting up a candy buffet at your Homecoming dance, Sadie Hawkins dance, Prom, or other event is more than just filling bowls with candy and unceremoniously setting them on a table.
+Setting up a candy buffet at your class graduation party, school sleepover, Movie Night, or other event is more than just filling bowls with candy and unceremoniously setting them on a table.
 Follow these 8 steps to create a candy buffet that satisfies every sweet tooth and keeps them coming back for more.

-A lot of schools like to set out candy in their school colors or a color that matches their Homecoming or Prom theme color(s).
+A lot of schools like to set out candy in their school colors or a color that matches their event theme color(s).
 If you don’t have a specific color in mind, try a rainbow candy buffet with tasty treats in many different colors.

-Types of candy range from individually wrapped mints or chocolates, bulk candy like hard candies and gummies, or custom chocolate bars.
+Types of candy range from individually wrapped mints or chocolate candy, bulk candy like hard candy and gummy candy, or even gumballs.
 You can also mix and match candy types for a nice variety.
 Choose a candy type(s) that fit your event the best.

-This is a useful tool, especially if you order a lot of candy.
+Mapping out your table is a useful strategy, especially if you order a lot of candy.
 Make sure to put taller containers in the back.
 Or set containers on top of small pedestals.
 Sketch out how you want to arrange your candy bars.
 Put a sheet cake in the middle.
 Use your imagination!

 This is probably the most important step in creating a great candy buffet.
 25-40% of your jars should be small and easily filled with one bag of candy.
 Use this guide to figure out how much candy to order.